~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 Light filters in as the pillow is suddenly removed from his face.
 Zhang is there.
 He is in a hospital bed.
 A series of tubes hang down to meet his arms, connecting his veins to the outside world.
 He clutches his throat in a vain attempt to pump the breath he so desperately craves, in and out.
 She looks down at him, backlit by the fluorescent ceiling light which buzzes incessantly, a dark resolve etched into her shadowed features.
 He is not in his own body.

 Zhang leans forward and whispers into his ear, “Yue Lao matched only our hearts.
 Your soul is not the one I am destined to be with.”
+She is speaking in a foreign language but he understands her.

 “Dishonourable wife!
 Pretending I’m your cousin to seduce another man.
 Pah!
 You may have him fooled but the old man under the moon cannot be deceived,” he warns, voice rough as sandpaper.